Best ChatGPT Prompts for SEO & Marketing (That Actually Work)

 Prompt:

-For each subject line, note: (1) the psychological trigger it uses (curiosity, urgency, social proof, self-interest, specificity), and (2) which audience segment it’s best suited for.
+“Write 10 email subject lines for a campaign promoting [offer/content/event].
+Audience: [from Context Stack].
+For each, note: (1) the psychological trigger used (curiosity, urgency, social proof, self-interest, specificity), and (2) which audience segment it’s best suited for.
+Rank them 1-10 by predicted open rate, and explain the top 3 rankings in one sentence each.”

 Conversion Rate Optimization Prompt